gcarpi/gcarpi/README.md

 <h3 align="left">About me</h3>

 <p align="left">Hi there!
 I'm Guilherme from Brazil.
-I'm working as a FrontEnd Engineer at eSapiens  I'm a developer with 6+ years of experience, with a main focus on front-end and app development.</p>
+I'm working as a FrontEnd Engineer at eSapiens.
+I'm a developer with 6+ years of experience, with a main focus on front-end and app development.</p>

 ###